jawy1248/CS260/startup/README.md

 - [x] Authenticates existing users and if password is wrong, it rejects the login
 - [x] Has a userDB to store user data and authentication
 - [x] Restricts saved searches depending on who is logged in

+## WebSocket Updates
+For this part of the project, I added a websocket that allows all users in the chat at the same time to text each other.
+All of the code for this is in `chat.js` with small additions in `index.js` for setup
+- [x] The backend listens for a websocket chat from any other device on the chat at the same time
+- [x] Frontend is able to create and hold a connection
+- [x] Data (chats) are sent through the websocket and displayed on both devices
+- [x] Simon is upload and there are multiple Git Commits

 ---